platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ### Mounts, instances, and Network Storage

-On {{% vendor/name %}}, `storage` mounts are widely used as they can be shared between different instances of the same app, which enables [horizontal scaling](/manage-resources/_index.md).
+`storage` mounts can be shared **between different instances of the same app**, which enables [horizontal scaling](/manage-resources/_index.md).
-Under the hood, `storage` mounts are actually [Network Storage](/add-services/network-storage.md) services.

-If you want data in a mount to be shared between applications, you must explicitly define and use a Network Storage service, but with a `service` source instead of a `storage` one.
+In a [multi-application context](/create-apps/multi-app/_index.md), if you want data in a mount to be shared **between applications**, you must explicitly define and use a [Network Storage](/add-services/network-storage.md) service.
-To do so, see the dedicated [Network Storage](/add-services/network-storage.md) page.

-{{% note %}}

-Workers share the Network Storage instance of their parent app container.
+Note that workers share the Network Storage instance of their parent app container.

-{{% /note %}}

-If you need a local mount, {{% vendor/name %}} allows you to mount a directory within the `/tmp` directory of your app.
+If you need a local mount (i.e. unique per container),
+{{% vendor/name %}} allows you to mount a directory within the `/tmp` directory of your app.
 However, keep the following limitations in mind:

-- `tmp` mounts are removed when your app container is moved to another host.
+- Content from `tmp` mounts is removed when your app container is moved to another host during an infrastructure maintenance operation.
-- The `/tmp` directory has a [maximum allocation of 4 GB](/create-apps/troubleshoot-disks.md#no-space-left-on-device).
+- The `/tmp` directory has a [maximum allocation of 8 GB](/create-apps/troubleshoot-disks.md#no-space-left-on-device).
-  You can [ask Support](/learn/overview/get-support.md) for more disk, but 8 GB is the maximum that can be allocated to `/tmp`.

-Therefore, `tmp` mounts are ideal to store non-critical data, such as your application cache, but aren't suitable for storing files that are necessary for your app to run smoothly.
+Therefore, `tmp` mounts are ideal to store non-critical data, such as your application cache which can be seamlessly rebuilt, but aren't suitable for storing files that are necessary for your app to run smoothly.

 Note that {{% vendor/name %}} will provide new local mounts in the near future.